-- Internet or navigating University web site
+- Internet use or navigating the University web site

-- About calendaring
+- Information about calendaring

 Making the new employee feel welcome is your top priority.
 You'll want to time the giving of information to meet the new employee's needs and to avoid information overload.
 Here are some suggestions.
 Please customize to meet the needs of your own area.

-- Obtain BC ID and parking permit
+- Provide information on obtaining a BC ID and parking permit

 - Provide general orientation to office and departmental policies and procedures (also refer to Employee Handbook).Topics may include:

-- Issue required keys
+- Issuing required keys